capacitor-community/stripe/packages/payment/README.md

 addListener(eventName: PaymentSheetEventsEnum.Loaded, listenerFunc: () => void) => Promise<PluginListenerHandle>
 ```

+Emitted when PaymentSheet has been created and is ready to present.

 | Param              | Type                                                                             |
 | ------------------ | -------------------------------------------------------------------------------- |
 | **`eventName`**    | <code><a href="#paymentsheeteventsenum">PaymentSheetEventsEnum.Loaded</a></code> |
 | **`listenerFunc`** | <code>() =&gt; void</code>                                                       |

 **Returns:** <code>Promise&lt;<a href="#pluginlistenerhandle">PluginListenerHandle</a>&gt;</code>

+**Since:** 3.0.0

 --------------------